 They have always brought me joy and a sense of love.
 I’m sure that is why they are often associated with Valentine’s Day.
 My current bear, a Winnie the Pooh, was actually presented to me on that special day by my husband.

-Over the years here at Hungry Happenings, I’ve made lots of different bear themed edible crafts.
-Just last week I created some Buckeye Bears – Peanut Butter Fudge Filled Chocolate Bears and I have another bear themed treat on the way soon.
-Obviously I love bears, and hope you do to.
+Over the years here at Hungry Happenings, I’ve made lots of different bear-themed edible crafts.
+Just last week I created some Buckeye Bears – Peanut Butter Fudge Filled Chocolate Bears and I have another bear-themed treat on the way soon.
+Obviously I love bears and hope you do too.